Zidisha: History

 Zidisha was founded in October 2009 by Julia Kurnia.

 After visiting Niger as Portfolio Analyst for the US African Development Foundation, Kurnia became disillusioned with foreign aid.
 In 2006, she co-founded the Senegal Ecovillage Microfinance (SEM) Fund with John Fay and Nan Guslander.
 To keep financing and salary costs low, SEM raised money from the online microlending portal Kiva at 0% interest, and its three co-founders all went without salaries and volunteered their time.

 SEM struggled with the sustainability of their model, as they were unwilling to raise interest rates to cover the cost of renting an office and hire loan officers and also unable to find outside donors.
 Eventually, Kurnia left in August 2009, and SEM began to struggle with delinquent loans, with its portfolio reaching a high of 77.4% delinquency in December, 2010.
 In response, SEM's team stopped making new loans and focused on collecting funds from their existing borrowers.
 Kurnia had donated $30k to subsidize SEM's operating costs, but once those donated funds and others ran out, the organization defaulted on 5.1% of its loans and Kiva closed its partnership with SEM in March 2012.

 Kurnia's experience at SEM gave her visibility into the high operational costs of traditional microlenders.
 By 2008, Internet access in developing nations had become widely available enough to make direct peer-to-peer microlending feasible.
 Kurnia founded Zidisha to connect lenders and borrowers directly, thereby reducing borrower costs.

 Zidisha relaunched in January 2014 as one of the first seven non-profits funded by seed accelerator Y Combinator.
 In March 2014, Y Combinator partner Paul Buchheit donated $100k in a bid to further promote Zidisha online.

 As of May 2015, Zidisha has financed $3.4 million in loans to 12,225 borrowers.
 Zidisha Inc results are distinguished from Zidisha Community.
 The non-profit is not a lender; it carries no loans on its books.

-Lending process

-Zidisha's lending process works as follows: